Atashnezhad/XGBoost_Hyperparameters_Tuning/README.md

 ```

-Let's use the TalkingData set which is available on Kaggle.

 ### Some handy functions
 ---
-Several function were defined at the begining of the project which help in writing codes.
+Several functions were defined at the begining of the project which help in writing codes more efficient.
 An example is provided at the following.

 ```python
 def read_train_test_data_balanced(address_train):